-Santander was a key stakeholder as the majority landowner during the planning process which further required a detailed and extensive consultation approach with both statutory and non-statutory consultees, well in advance of planning submission.
+Santander was a key stakeholder as the majority landowner during the planning process, which further required a detailed and extensive consultation approach with statutory and non-statutory consultees before planning submission.

-The assembled site was not zoned for office and the assembly required the acquisition of Milton Keynes's unique 'classic infrastructure' which is a legacy of its history as a New Town.
+The assembled site was not zoned for office, and the assembly required the acquisition of Milton Keynes's unique 'classic infrastructure', a legacy of its history as a New Town.

-This involved careful analysis and stakeholder management as well as detailed negotiation around re-providing public amenity as part of the agreement to extinguish certain elements of public land.
+This involved careful analysis, stakeholder management, and detailed negotiation around re-providing public amenities as part of the agreement to extinguish certain elements of public land.

-From a design and operational perspective, it was a priority for the Council to see the building have more permeability than the current generation of buildings in the city, inspiring us to develop its mixed-use credentials and bringing the public into the building.
+From a design and operational perspective, it was a priority for the Council to see the building have more permeability than the current generation of buildings in the city, inspiring us to develop its mixed-use credentials and bring the public into the building.

-The site also brought its own complexities, and as part of this application, Osborne+Co also negotiated and delivered the temporary off-site relocation of parking and the complicated diversion of key utilities.
+The site also brought its complexities, and as part of this application, Osborne+Co also negotiated and delivered the temporary off-site relocation of parking and the complicated diversion of key utilities.